msperlin/beautiful-jekyll/_posts/2017-02-16-Writing-a-book.md

 `bookdown`.
 You can find the official tutorial [here](https://bookdown.org/yihui/bookdown/).
 It is worth to point out that the written content is just RMarkdown so, if you know latex, you'll fell right at home.
-So, here I go again, switching a whole book from latex to Rmarkdown.
+At this point, I switched all content from latex to Rmarkdown.

 The only feature in `bookdown` that didn't work out of the box was the equation in the kindle format.
 The formulas just didn't print well.
 The